ucl-delta/cloudcompare_registration_ros2/README.md

 Since the setup is a bit challenging, we take the docker container build method and transfer it over into this repository.
 This docker container acts as a first stage for the ros2 node we intend to build.

+Note that the dockerfile actually utilises this repo: https://gitlab.com/openfields1/CloudComPy with the branch set to CloudComPy_docker-20230216.
+Therefore not all of the latest API exists.